-The procedure outlines how to enable in offline mode the settings template for UR settings files.
+To enable in offline mode the settings template for UR settings files:

 - 1. Locate the settings file in the Offline Window area of the EnerVista UR Setup software.
 If not there, a file can be added from an online device by right-clicking it and selecting the Add Device to Offline Window option. - 2.
 In the Offline Window area, right-click the selected device or settings file and select the Template Mode > Create Template option.